José Félix Estigarribia

 José Félix Estigarribia Insaurralde (21 February 1888 - 7 September 1940) was a Paraguayan military officer and politician who served as the 34th President of Paraguay from 1939 until his death in a plane crash on 7 September 1940.
-He is most remembered for his role as commander in chief of the Paraguayan Army during the Chaco War, which resulted in an upset victory for Paraguay.
+He is remembered for his role as commander in chief of the Paraguayan Army during the Chaco War, which resulted in an upset victory for Paraguay.

 He is recognized for being one of the military officers of the Paraguayan Army who led Paraguay to victory in the Chaco War against Bolivia, having been a prominent military strategist during the armed conflict and considered a war hero.
 During his life he reached the rank of lieutenant general, being posthumously promoted to field marshal shortly after his death.

 In the late 1930s, Estigarribia was courted by both the Colorado Party and Liberal Party to run for president.
 He decided to join the Liberals, who were more dominant at the time.
-As president he suspended the constitution and replaced it with a new one which gave him dictatorial powers.
+As president, he suspended the constitution and replaced it with a new one which gave him dictatorial powers.
 His authoritarian rule ended after only a year, when he and his wife were killed in a plane crash.
 He was succeeded by his Minister of War, Higinio Morínigo, who used Estigarribia's constitution to establish his own dictatorship.

 Early life

 José Félix Estigarribia Insaurralde was born on 21 February 1888 in Caraguatay, Cordillera, to Mateo Estigarribia and Casilda Insaurralde, who were both peasants of Basque ancestry.

-He went to the elementary school of his hometown and, in 1908, he went to study at Trinity College of Agriculture.
+He went to the elementary school of his hometown. and in 1908, he studied at Trinity College of Agriculture.
 However, after he had obtained his diploma, Estigarribia switched careers and in 1910 joined the army with the rank of lieutenant of infantry.